Skip to main content

 Common questions

 Yes.
 You can add orders to an active run.
 The driver will see the new stops appear in the app.
-You may want to recalculate the route after adding new stops.
+Recalculate the route after adding new stops.

-The driver can mark a stop as Carded (left a card because nobody was home) or Returned to Shop.
+The driver can mark a stop as Carded (left a card because nobody was home) or remove it from the run with a reason.
 The order stays on your dashboard so you can reschedule it or contact the customer.

 Yes.
 Create a separate run for each driver.
 Each driver sees only their own run on the app.

 It’s not required, but it makes things much easier.
 Without it, you’d need to print the manifest and have the driver update statuses manually when they return.
-With the app, deliveries are tracked in real time with GPS and proof-of-delivery photos.
+With the app, the driver gets GPS navigation, marks each stop as it happens, and captures proof-of-delivery photos.
+See the driver app guide for the full flow.

 Yes.
 You can plan runs in advance for any date.
 This is useful if you know tomorrow’s orders are ready and want to have the run set up before the morning.